nhannguyen95/learning-notes/languages/javascript/objects.md

 Type introspection means to reason about the structure/capabilities of an object on how it was created.
 For example to check if object `a1` has the ability to call `something`:
 - We can check for the relationship between `a1` and an object/class that holds the delegatable `something` function (say Foo): `a1 instanceof Foo` or `Foo.prototype.isPrototypeOf(a1)` or `Foo.isPrototypOf(a1)`.
-- "Duck typeing": `if (a1.something) { a1.something() }`, this introduces risk.
-For example in ES6 Promises, there's a need to check if an object is a Promise, the way that test is done is to check if the object happends to have a `then()` function present on it.
+- "Duck typing": `if (a1.something) { a1.something() }`, this introduces risk.
+For example in ES6 Promises, there's a need to check if an object is a Promise, the way that test is done is to check if the object happens to have a `then()` function present on it.
 If you have any non-Promise object that happens to have a `then()` method on it for whatever reason you are strongly advised to keep it far away from ES6 Promise mechanism to avoid broken assumption.
   > Duck typing is the general term for type checks that make assumptions about a value's type based on its shape (what properties are present): "If it looks like a duck, and quacks like a duck, it must be a duck".